Selective Service System.

 12. Reproducibility means that the information is capable of being substantially reproduced, subject to an acceptable degree of imprecision.
 For information judged to have more influence or important impact, the degree of imprecision that is tolerated is reduced.
 With respect to analytic results, “capable of being substantially reproduced” means that independent analysis of the original or supporting data using identical methods would generate similar analytic results, subject to an acceptable degree of imprecision or error.

 13. Transparency refers to practices of describing the data and methods used in developing an information dissemination product in a way that it would be possible for an independent re-analysis to occur by a qualified individual or organization.
-Transparency does not require that information be disclosed where disclosure would result in harm to other compelling interests such as privacy, trade secrets, intellectual property, confidentiality protections, or public safety.
+Transparency does not require that information be disclosed where disclosure would result in harm to other compelling interests such as privacy, trade secrets, Start Printed Page 38692intellectual property, confidentiality protections, or public safety.

 14. Utility refers to the usefulness of the information to its intended users, including the public.
 In assessing the usefulness of information that the SSS disseminates to the public, the SSS will consider the uses of the information not only from the perspective of the SSS but also from the perspective of the public.